 Analytics tools are some of the most useful extras that Instagram offers.
 With these tools, you can actually take a look at which hashtags have driven new users to your page, making it easier than ever to figure out what works and what doesn’t.
 Why guess and check when you can know exactly which tags are attracting new users to your page?

 The analytics tools from Instagram are included in the business account, but not the personal account.
 So, if you’re a business, it’s time to make the upgrade so you can take advantage of this tool and many others.
 Analytics tools are crucial to the success of any business operating on social media or the web.
 In fact, most web hosting tools offer analytics as standard tools to measure your web traffic.

 Once you’ve narrowed down which hashtags are actually working for you, you can focus on using those and eliminating the ones that don’t.
 Be sure to pair your successful hashtags with new ones to continue to generate positive numbers.

 It can be incredibly enticing to see other niches performing better than your own.
 You may even want to change your entire content structure to reflect a more “successful” type of content, but perhaps the best tip we can offer is to stay true to your niche.

 You don’t become an expert in anything by jumping from one niche to another.
 “A jack of all trades but master of none is far less likely to attract the number of followers and engagement they’re looking for,” says ViralRace.

-Keep focused on your content, and become the expert in your niche.
+Keep focused on your content, become the expert in your niche, buy followers for Instagram and so build a name for yourself..
 Hashtags, followers, and shareable content will all become much easier to create or gain when you focus on what you’re doing and stay true to your content.
 Plus, followers are looking for genuine connections to the people they follow.